-We recently celebrated our two year anniversary of living in historic Boston and we’re excited that summer is on the horizon.
 Spring, summer and early fall are fantastic for experiencing an abundance of great activities in New England.
 A couple weeks ago we made our first visit to the Pioneer Valley of Western Massachusetts.
 Less than a two hour drive from Boston, Pioneer Valley impressed us with world class attractions like Six Flags New England and the Basketball Hall of Fame.
 It’s also the birthplace of Dr. Seuss!
 Here’s tips for visiting western Massachusetts!

 Naismith Memorial Basketball Hall of Fame